Dong-Bowei/ECON5253-Final-Project/README.md

 - soi_pop: This dataset describe population information of origins and destinations, for gravity model use, data from [2] and [3]

 - unemp.1: Contains employment and labor force, generated using data source [4]

+Code Explained:

+- Final Project (1) generates results for migration, social outcomes, industry.
+This file contains OLS, gravity model for migration, social outcomes, and industry outcomes, as well as event study for migration and social outcome variables.

+- Final Project (2) solely contains event study for industry.

+- Follow codes in Table file, one can replicate the tables in the paper.